Cray-HPE/docs-csm/install/Create_System_Configuration_Using_Cluster_Discovery_Service.md

 1. (`pit#`) Classify the servers.

-   > In the following command, replace '<N>' with the number of worker NCNs in the system.
+   > In the following command, replace `<N>` with the number of worker NCNs in the system.

    ```bash
    "${CVT_PATH}"/scripts/server_classification.py --no_of_workers <N>